Introduction to Trail & Ultra Runningcoachlabranche2021-07-05T08:05:44-04:00

 6 Week Program

 If you are ready to take your running off pavement, but need some help on how to get started this program is for you.
 Even those that are comfortable with trail running, and are interested in discovering new local trails will benefit.
-Introducing LEAP-Coaching Connecticut Trail Running Introduction Series.
+We return for our third annual summer LEAP-Coaching Connecticut Trail Running Introduction Series.
 The 6 week program has been developed for trail runners of all levels, with each week covering a different topic and explores different trails in Southeastern Connecticut.
 We will cover trail running in general, and explain the differences between road running and trail running.
 We will cover training approach, trail safety, navigation, how to find trails, local trail running clubs/community, etc. Each session will consist of a 15 minute discussion led by either Coach LaBranche or a guest.
-We will meet at a local trail head Tuesday evenings starting June 23rd at 6PM to 8PM.
+We will meet at a local trail head Tuesday evenings starting June 29th at 6PM to 8PM.

 What trail and ultra clubs and social group exist in the region